DavidSouther/software_craftsmanship/00_introduction/README.md

 1980s.
 Python has gone through two major revisions since its first release, and now is widely available on nearly any computing platform.
 Today, Python is used by many Linux distributions to write a variety of their higher-level tools.
-Organizations from Google to NASA use Python for a variety of their mission-critical applications.
+Organizations from Google to NASA use Python for numerous mission-critical applications.

-Python was designed to be a very flexible language, and as such is high-level compared to C. Python was also designed to be a fun language to use - the name Python refers not to the snake, but to Monty Python's Flying Circus.
+Python was designed to be a very flexible language, and as such is _high-level_ compared to C. Python was also designed to be a fun language to use - the name Python refers not to the snake, but to Monty Python's Flying Circus.
 Python has a certain culture around its use not seen in many other programming languages.
-In Python, the prevailing wisdom is "there should be one - and preferable only one - obvious way to do it."
+In Python, the prevailing wisdom is "there should be one - and preferably only one - obvious way to do it."

 ### Javascript